virtualex-itv/virtualex-itv/README.md

 ## About Me  👨‍💻

-I am a Solution Engineer in the US Private Sector Enterprise Northeast region at [VMware](https://www.vmware.com) covering the NY/NJ Metro area.
+I am a Technical Account Manager in the US Public Sector SLED Northeast region at [VMware](https://www.vmware.com) covering the NY/NJ/PA Metro area.

 I'm an all-around techie "geek" with a passion for VMware and Systems Engineering/Architecture.
 I often find myself "nerding out" in my lab because I love learning new things, and what better of a place to do that than in my own dedicated playground.
 That's what encourages me to excel at what I do! 🤓